Wednesday, 10 February 2016

 ─ "For years I’ve been hearing you say that one day we will be eight.
 Do you think that Wayne is the eighth?"

-─ "Under this bridge spent my mother her first night on the street.
+─ "Under this bridge my mother spent her first night on the street.
 I was not born yet."

 ─ "Lucy, my darling, and yes, I tell you my darling.
 I just realize that I love you.
 I don't want to cry, but suddenly life smiles.
 You're the most beautiful woman in the world and what I feel for you is deep love.
 I can’t take any more."

 ─I have to go, Protch.
-Tomorrow I will begin to tell you the story of the beggar who I am now, but better start around the time when I still was not.
+Tomorrow I will begin to tell you the story of the beggar I am now, but I'd better start around the time when I still was not.
 Let me ask you: are the portraits of my parents still in the library?

 ─There they are.
 Do you want to see them?

 ─ How about tomorrow we begin my story there?
-But remember that I will speak of myself from the beginning, and that there is still something of my origins that I don’t know.
+But remember that I will speak of myself from the beginning, and there is still something of my origins that I don’t know.
 Tomorrow you could be my storyteller, before I start.

-─ And where shall I begin, Nike?
+─ And where shall I start, Nike?

 ─You can tell me the little you know of the former Siddeley and start with my grandparents.
 And then consider telling me the truth about my parents.